 - 1 large pack of baby leaf spinach

-- Wash or scrub the potatoes, halving any larger ones, and put them into a large pan with the herb sprigs and halved lemon.
+- Wash or scrub the potatoes, halving any larger ones, and put them into a large saucepan, with the herbs and the halved lemon.
 Cover with water and bring to the boil.
 Boil until just cooked, then drain and set aside.

-- Season the pork on both sides with salt, pepper and a little olive oil, then griddle until just cooked through.
+- Season the pork loin steaks on both sides with salt and pepper, and a little olive oil, then griddle on a high heat until just cooked through.
 Cooking pork steaks in a frying pan or griddle should take 4-5 minutes on each side, depending on thickness.

-- Boil the broad beans for 2 minutes, then remove and discard the tough skins.
+- Boil the broad beans for 2 minutes, then drain, and remove and discard the tough skins

-- Saute the spinach in a splash of olive oil with the chopped chilli and garlic until wilted.
+- Sauteé the spinach in a splash of olive oil with the chopped chilli and garlic, until wilted

 - Just before you're ready to serve, heat the butter in a large frying pan until foaming.
-Add the potatoes and beans and toss to coat.
+Add the potatoes and beans, and toss to coat for a minute

-- Put a layer of spinach in the bottom of your plate, spoon over the potatoes and bean mixture, and top with the pork.
-Drizzle with a little good quality olive oil, and serve with a salsa of your choice.
+- Put a layer of spinach in the bottom of each dish, spoon over the potatoes and beans mixture, and top with the pork.
+Drizzle over a little good quality olive oil, and serve with a salsa of your choice.
 We used Jamie Oliver's Salsa Verde (see link below)

 Jamie’s chef served this with asparagus, but my children will not go near the stuff, so we substituted for green beans.
-He also added the most delicious salsa I’ve ever tasted, but very smartly didn’t give me the recipe.
+He also added the most delicious pork steak marinade and salsa I’ve ever tasted, but very smartly didn’t give me the recipe.
 We used Jamie’s Salsa Verde recipe, and it really did add the zing the adults needed.